 We were intrigued to learn that for decades, Thomas Edison and his wife Mina wintered in Fort Myers in a home (later supplemented by a guest house, invention laboratory and beautiful tropical gardens with palm-tree-lined walking paths) on the Caloosahatchee River.

 When Thomas Edison was already a well-recognized inventor and business developer, Henry Ford – then just beginning to develop an automobile that the ordinary family could afford – attended a conference at which Edison was speaking.
 Edison and Ford met, Edison strongly encouraged Ford in his concept, and Edison became a valued mentor and friend to Ford.
-So much so that when the house next door to Edison’s winter home became available, Ford snapped it up.
+So much so that when the house next door to Edison’s winter home in Fort Myers became available, Ford snapped it up.

 The two properties have been beautifully restored to their early 20th century condition and are open to the public, with excellent guided tours of Edison’s winter home, almost-identical guest house, laboratory and museum, and the adjoining Ford house and Ford car museum.